-In furtherance of our Conflict Minerals due diligence, we performed the following due diligence measures for 2014.
+In furtherance of our 3TG due diligence, we performed the following due diligence measures for 2015.

-The Service Provider sent requests to 373 Suppliers to provide us with a completed CMRT.
+- 1. The Service Provider sent requests to 407 Suppliers to provide us with a completed CMRT.
 We or the Service Provider followed up by email or phone with the Suppliers that did not provide a response within the time frame specified in the request.
-85% of the Suppliers responded to the Service Provider's request for information.

-- 2. The Service Provider, and in certain cases we, reviewed the responses received from the Suppliers for plausibility, consistency and gaps.
-The Service Provider followed up by email or phone with Suppliers that submitted a response that triggered specified quality control flags. - 3.
-With respect to those completed CMRTs that identified a smelter or refiner, the Service Provider reviewed the information provided against the list of compliant (or the equivalent) smelters and refiners published by the CFSI. - 4.
-With respect to those Suppliers that were unable to provide information concerning the processors of Conflict Minerals in their supply chains, the Service Provider requested information on the Supplier's Tier 2 suppliers.
+94% of the Suppliers responded to the Service Provider's request for information. - 2.
+The Service Provider, and in certain cases we, reviewed the responses received from the Suppliers for plausibility, consistency and gaps.
+The Service Provider followed up by email or phone with Suppliers that submitted a response that triggered any one of seven specified quality control flags.
+To the extent that a Supplier reported that a potentially in-scope product it sold to us does not contain 3TG, we reviewed that conclusion against the materials content of the product. - 3.
+With respect to those completed CMRTs that identified a smelter or refiner, the Service Provider reviewed the information provided against the list of Compliant smelters and refiners published by the CFSI. - 4.
+With respect to those Suppliers that were unable to provide information concerning the processors of 3TG in their supply chains, the Service Provider requested information on the Supplier's Tier 2 suppliers.
 The Tier 2 suppliers, and subsequent tiers of suppliers as identified to the Service Provider, were then contacted by the Service Provider. - 5.
-Our Conflict Minerals compliance team reported the findings of its supply chain risk assessment to our General Counsel. - 6.
-In addition, to mitigate the risk that the necessary Conflict Minerals contained in our in-scope products directly or indirectly finance or benefit armed groups in the DRC or an adjoining country, we took the actions below in respect of the 2014 compliance period:

-We furnished the Suppliers with written communications discussing the Conflict Minerals Rule, the OECD Guidance and our compliance requirements.
+Our 3TG compliance team reported the findings of its supply chain risk assessment to our General Counsel. - 6.
+In addition, to mitigate the risk that the necessary 3TG contained in our in-scope products directly or indirectly finance or benefit armed groups in the Covered Countries, we furnished the Suppliers with written communications discussing the Conflict Minerals Rule, the OECD Guidance and our compliance requirements.
 In addition, we made available to the Suppliers free access to a multi-industry Conflict Minerals Resource Center site operated by the Service Provider.

-Product, Smelter and Refiner and Country of Origin Information
+Product and Smelter and Refiner Information

-We were subject to the Conflict Minerals Rule for 2014 because Conflict Minerals (mostly tin and gold) were contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.
+We were subject to the Conflict Minerals Rule for 2015 because 3TG (tin and gold) were contained in the functional hardware and other components used in some of the apparel and accessories products that we contracted to manufacture.